 Can I substitute almond flour for regular flour in recipes?

 Almond flour is often used instead of wheat flour, but it acts differently because it doesn't have gluten.
-Recipes usually need addional ingredients like eggs or xanthan gum to bind everything together.
+Recipes usually need additonal ingredients like eggs or xanthan gum to bind everything together.
 It's great for gluten-free baking and gives a nutty taste.

 Want To Save This Recipe?